zenml-io/blog.zenml.io/_posts/2021-11-26-lazy-loading-integrations-in-zenml.md

 ## What is in store for the Integrations in the future?

-**Integrations** are a new concept that we recently added to our arsenal and we hope that they will be a great gateway for us and our users to extend **ZenML** as we fit.
+**Integrations** are a new concept that we recently added to our arsenal and we hope that they will be a great gateway for us and our users to extend **ZenML** wherever we need.
 For us, the next immediate step will likely revolve around implementing an easy way for you to manage your **Integrations** through our CLI tool.
-If you are interested in **ZenML** or if you have any questions or feedback, make sure
+If you are interested in **ZenML** or if you have any questions or feedback, make sure to [join our Slack](https://zenml.io/slack-invite/) to let us know what you think we should build next!

+*Barış Can Durak is a Machine Learning Engineer at ZenML.*